vedantchimmad/azure_service/1.Basic/README.md

 # What is Azure
-Azure is a cloud service provider by microsoft as a pay you go manner
+Azure is a cloud computing service provider by microsoft where users can create server,storage system and database here all the data center and physical infrastructure is maintained by microsoft
 ### Why cloud
 * We need to avoid capital expenditure
 * It provides virtual machines